Persian Bayán: Right of completion

 Certain early researchers of the religion believed that the right of completing the Bayán was conferred to Subh-i Azal.
-However, more modern scholarship shows that that interpretation is flawed because Subh-i-Azal is only given the right to complete the Bayán with the permission of He whom God shall make manifest,Saiedi 2008 and that Subh-i-Azal was instituted as a nominal head and asked to preserve the religion until He whom God shall make manifest would arrive.
+Subh-i-Azal did write a book titled Supplement to the Persian Bayán, which contains the portion missing compared to the Arabic Bayán.
+According to Baháʼí scholars, Subh-i-Azal is only given the right to complete the Bayán with the permission of He whom God shall make manifest,Saiedi 2008 and asked to preserve the religion as a nominal head until He whom God shall make manifest would arrive.

 The Báb eliminated any form of successorship or vicegerency from his religion and stated that no one else's writings would be authoritative after his death to the time of He Whom God shall make Manifest.
-Some of the followers of Subh-i-Azal state that the Báb actually made Subh-i-Azal his vicegerent because the Báb in a tablet written to Azal stated that he should manifest the remaining paths of the Bayán if He Whom God shall make Manifest is made manifest during Azal's days.
+However, some of the followers of Subh-i-Azal maintain that the Báb actually made Subh-i-Azal his vicegerent because the Báb, in a tablet written to Azal, stated that he should manifest the remaining paths of the Bayán if He Whom God shall make Manifest is made manifest during Azal's days.
 The Azalis interpret this to mean the Báb gave Sub-i-Azal the right to complete the unfinished text of the Bayán.
 However, the Báb affirms to Subh-i-Azal himself that He Whom God shall make Manifest may appear in Subh-i-Azal's own lifetime, and thus eliminates any viceregency for Subh-i-Azal.

-One of the texts that the Azalis use to state that Subh-i-Azal was appointed as a viceregent is the controversial book Nuqtutu'l-Kaq, but the book's statements are very contradictory and problematic.
-In one section of the book the author states that the Bayán may become abrogated within a few years of the Báb's death, and that He Whom God shall make Manifest may appear during Azal's time, then later he states that the abrogation of the Bayán and the appearance of the Promised One could not occur before two thousand years.
-Even later the author makes the proposition that the Promised One is Subh-i-Azal himself, showing that the author truly did not believe that the appearance of the Promised One would have to take two thousand years.
-The proposition that He Whom God shall make Manifest would take two thousand years is absurd since the Báb discusses the advent of He Whom God shall make Manifest during Subh-i-Azal's lifetime as a conditional point for Subh-i-Azal to take certain action.

-An alternative interpretation of the passage in question is that Subh-i-Azal is asked to instead to making public or distribute the eight copies of the Bayan to eight people mentioned in the passage.
+An alternative interpretation of the passage in question is that Subh-i-Azal is asked to instead to making public or distribute the eight copies of the Bayán to eight people mentioned in the passage, rather than granting the right to complete the Bayán.